The Best Brake Rotors: Slow Your Roll with These Top Picks

 Operating from Bedford Park, Ill., Power Stop is an American manufacturer of high-performance brake components.
 Though the brand has only been in business since 1997, it’s garnered the accolades of car enthusiasts and racers everywhere thanks to its diversified line of brake pads, disc brake rotors, brake calipers, and more.
 A particularly popular product is the Power Stop Front Z23 Evolution Brake Rotor Kit.

 Brake Rotor Pricing

 - Under $30: Penny pinchers, rejoice — you’ll have many value-priced brake rotors to choose from.
 While many affordable rotors are well-built and long-lasting, there is no shortage of poorly-made rotors available today, so be sure to compare brake rotor quality before you buy inexpensive rotors.

-- $30-$90: The marketplace is flooded with high-quality brake rotors available in this price range.
+- $30 to $90: The marketplace is flooded with high-quality brake rotors available in this price range.
 Shoppers can expect to find rotors from the best-known brands featuring a variety of finishes and materials.

 - $90 and up: Some of the best replacement brake rotors are priced at over $90 per rotor.
 Consumers will find a wealth of high-performance and premium brake rotors in this price range, as well as complete brake rotor kits that include everything needed to replace old rotors.

 Brake rotors are usually constructed from cast iron.
 This is an adequate material, but it's also the heaviest.
 Another material used is steel or layered steel.
 Steel rotors are lighter and dissipate heat better than cast iron.
 Aluminum is another material used for rotors, which is favored by motorcycles because it’s lightweight.
 Additionally, some rotors are constructed from carbon.
 Carbon rotors offer excellent heat dissipation and performance.
 Lastly, ceramic (and carbon-ceramic) rotors promise unbeatable cooling capacity and heat dissipation.

 The brake rotors on your vehicle are subjected to a barrage of moisture, dirt, and debris every time you go for a drive.
 This may accelerate the spread of rust on your brake rotors, a particularly painful reality for those who see snow during their commutes.
 To protect brake rotors against rust and corrosion, some manufacturers coat their rotors with specialized protective chemicals.
 Coated rotors can reduce rust and corrosion, and ultimately extend their lifespan.